Alessandro Di Paolantonio

 Alessandro Di Paolantonio (born 31 December 1992) is an Italian footballer who plays as a midfielder for club Monterosi.

 Career

-He made his Serie C debut for Teramo on 30 August 2014 in a game against Pisa.
+Di Paolantonio made his Serie C debut for Teramo on 30 August 2014 in a game against Pisa.

-On 9 November 2018 he joined Avellino, in Serie D at the time and advanced with it to Serie C at the end of the 2018–19 season.
+On 9 November 2018, Di Paolantonio joined Avellino, in Serie D at the time and advanced with it to Serie C at the end of the 2018–19 season.

-On 28 August 2021, he signed with Monterosi, freshly promoted to Serie C. On 25 January 2022, he moved on loan to Foggia.
+On 28 August 2021, Di Paolantonio signed with Monterosi, freshly promoted to Serie C. On 25 January 2022, he moved on loan to Foggia.